Chapter 1: The Idea in 2014

 P. S.: The port guys even had the idea to declare the cars as "loose goods", i. e. like cartons in a container.
 This would have added another 600 USD to the bill.
-The assistant of my friend exploded on the phone to them and told them "to throw the cars into the Harbour as the cost now significantly exceed the value".
+The assistant of my friend exploded on the phone to them and told them "to throw the cars into the harbour as the cost now significantly exceeds the value".
 Then they backed off, scared of not receiving any money ;-)

 The cost for fees, export, transport, container and import added up to nearly double the price of the two cars (!).